 1 tablespoon chopped Italian parsley or cilantro

 Prep all the items.
 In a large saute pan place the butter and olive oil allow to melt on medium heat.
 Add the onion and saute for five minutes or until clear.
 Add the garlic and saute for an additional minute.
-Add the sliced mushrooms. (if using the dried porcini or shitake mushrooms add them to the mix as well.
+Add the sliced mushrooms. (if using the dried porcini or shiitake mushrooms add them to the mix as well.
 Save the water used to reconstitute the mushrooms.)
 Turn up the heat and stir or saute, the mushrooms will begin to give up their juices, continue cooking.
 Add the red wine and mustard (and dried mushroom soaking liquid strained if applicable) cook until the liquid has all reduced 75%, add the Serrano chiles, parsley or cilantro and salt.
 Continue to cook until the pan is almost dry.